juji-io/datalevin/doc/install.md

 This library supports Java 11 and above.

-**Performance Tip:**  To obtain optimal performance, you may want to add the following JVM options:
+**Performance Tip:**  To obtain better performance (about 5% to 20%), you may want to add the following JVM options:
 ```
 --add-opens=java.base/java.nio=ALL-UNNAMED
 --add-opens=java.base/sun.nio.ch=ALL-UNNAMED